google-research/google-research/state_of_sparsity/README.md

 # The State of Sparsity in Deep Neural Networks

-This directory contains the code accompanying "The State of Sparsity in Deep Neural Networks".
+This directory contains the code accompanying the paper ["The State of Sparsity in Deep Neural Networks"](https://arxiv.org/abs/1902.09574).
 All authors contributed to this code.

 The `layers` subdirectory contains implementations of variational dropout and l0 regularization in TensorFlow.
 The `sparse_transformer` and `sparse_rn50` subdirectories contain code for the Transformer and ResNet-50 experiments from the aforementioned paper.
 The `results` subdirectory contains CSV files of the results of all hyperparameter configurations that we explored for each model, sparsity technique, and sparsity level.